 - Salt and pepper

-2 Drain the beets, rinsing them in cold water.
+3 If you have boiled the beets, drain them and rinse them cold water.
 Use your fingers to slip the peels off of the beets.
 The peels should come off easily.
 Discard the peels.
-Slice the beets.
+Quarter or slice the beets.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!